Parents as Partners in the Career Development Process

 - Familiarize yourself with campus facilities and resources (e.g. library, health center, math lab, writing and tutoring center).

-- Encourage your daughter or son to apply to participate in the Career Resource Center’s First Year Internship Program, Saturdays of Service, and/or Alternate Spring Break
+- Encourage your daughter or son to participate in the CRC’s First Year Internship Program, Saturdays of Service, and/or Alternate Spring Break.

-- Become familiar with our Wednesday Workshop series and encourage your daughter or son to attend presentations that address her or his career related issues.
+- Become familiar with our Wednesday Workshop series and encourage your daughter or son to attend presentations that address his or her career related issues.

 - Encourage them to attend career-related events both on campus and off.
 The CRC provides transportation to several off campus events.

-- Advise them to get some hands-on experience through internships, fieldwork, volunteer opportunities, and/or study abroad.
+- Advise them to start looking for hands-on experience through internships, fieldwork, volunteer opportunities and/or study abroad.

-- Recommend setting up a profile on LinkedIn.
+- Recommend setting up a profile on LinkedIn and join the CRC LinkedIn group.

-- Continue to suggest contacts within your own network that are in your child’s field of study.
+- Continue to suggest contacts within your own network that are in your child’s field of study and/or interest.

-- Encourage your child to ask a career advisor to identify more contacts (alumni, employers, etc.) and to develop networking strategies to connect with these individuals.
+- Encourage your child to ask a CRC career advisor to identify contacts (alumni, employers, etc.) and to develop networking strategies to connect with these individuals.

 - Continue to have your child update their resume and cover letter.